eclipse-californium/californium/MIGRATION_HINTS.md

 Since 3.0, the value is not initialized and must be provided with a separate setter call or using a other `Option` constructor.
 Though the 3.0 will now validate the option value, using `Bytes.EMPTY` as default would fail in too many cases.

+`StringUtil.getUriHostname(InetAddress address)`:

+The IPv6-scope-separator "%" is replaced by the URL-encoded form "%25".
+If that causes issues, the  environment-variable or java-property "ENCODED_IPV6_SCOPE_SEPARATOR" may be used to disable this.

 ### Scandium:

 Redesigned!
 May cause also unaware changes!
 If you detect one, please create an issue on